Author | M. Martínez Euklidiadas

 What is the impact of cars in cities?

-The car is an inefficient solution to a problem that we could have avoided had we designed urban environments that were more coherent with human requirements, such as 15-minute cities connected by trains.
+The car is an inefficient solution to a problem that we could have avoided if we had designed urban environments that were more coherent with human requirements, such as 15-minute cities connected by trains.

 The environmental impact